 5. Tip of the Mitt AVA: In August 2016 the Tip of the Mitt AVA was officially recognized.
 The area is located in the northern Lower Peninsula of Michigan and specializes in cultivating of cold-weather wine varietals such as Marechal Foch and Leon Millot.

 RESOURCE: A More In-depth History of Michigan’s AVA’s

 Michigan Wine Trails

-There are five official wine trails in Michigan, according to the Michigan Grape & Wine Industry Council.
+There are five official wine trails in Michigan, pick your perfect pairing.

 Leelanau Peninsula Wine Trail

 The Leelanau Peninsula Wine Trail is the largest and oldest in Michigan and has garnered national attention as a world-class destination.
 The small peninsula is home to 25 wineries located within diverse microclimates uniquely suited for a variety of wine grapes.
 Among the internationally acclaimed varietals are Riesling, Pinot Grigio, Chardonnay, Pinot Noir and Cabernet Franc.
 The trail is divided into three mini-trails for easy touring: the Sleeping Bear Loop, the Northern Loop and the Grand Traverse Bay Loop.
 Each tasting room along the trail offers its own unique experience, from pure elegance with unparalleled views to cozy nooks loaded with charm.